 A letter sent to musicians in December of 1929 read:

-The Modesto Symphony has enjoyed a strong bond with the community and is fortunate to have experienced 84 years of continuous growth and support.
+The Modesto Symphony has enjoyed a strong bond with the community and is fortunate to have experienced over 85 years of continuous growth and support.